Waterside Workers' Federation of Australia: 1900 to 1945

 All appeals for safeguards against excessive strain and overwork were rejected, as claimed for improved safety.
 The union rejected the award and organised strike action, which later resulted in riots and violence.
 Bruce pushed the Transport Workers Act through parliament in September, which gave the government unprecedented regulatory power in industrial relations.
 All waterfront workers now required federal licences, or "dog collars" as they were derisively known, to work.
 The act allowed the Commonwealth government to effectively control who worked on the docks and nearly destroyed the Waterside Workers' Federation, earning the government deep unpopularity among organised labour.
 Employment of non-union labour and members of the Permanent & Casual Wharf Labourers Union of Australia almost killed off the Waterside Workers' Federation.
-He then called the 1928 election for November, reviving the "red scare" pitch for the campaign.
+Bruce then called the 1928 election for November, reviving the "red scare" pitch for the campaign.

 The stalwarts of the Waterside Workers' Federation were subject to official suspicion and scrutiny for many years.
 In the late 1930s union officials such as General Secretary Big Jim Healy and Brisbane Branch Secretary, Ted Englart, swallowed their pride and began recruiting members of their rival PCWLUA, which many union members regarded as "scabs".
 In 1936 the union shifted its head office from Melbourne to Sydney.
 In 1938 the union, through the efforts of Port Kembla Branch Secretary Ted Roach, played a key role in the Dalfram dispute which drew attention to Japan's undeclared war in China and famously led to Robert Menzies being known as Pig Iron Bob.

 The union consolidated its strength with the labour shortages during World War II.
 During the Indonesian National Revolution, the WWF placed a "black ban" on Dutch colonial ships going to Indonesia as a show of solidarity.